-19th-century British literature; science and literature; Victorian literature and evolutionary science.
+19th-century British literature; science and literature; Victorian speculative fiction

 Primitive Minds: Evolution and Spiritual Experience in the Victorian Novel.
 Ohio State University Press, 2013.

 British Discovery Literature and the Rise of Global Commerce.
 Palgrave, 2002.

 “William Morris, Utopian Socialism, and the Value of Art over Numbers.”
 Los Angeles Review of Books.
 August 19, 2021.
 William Morris, Utopian Socialism, and the Value of Art over Numbers – BLARB (lareviewofbooks.org)

 “How Lewis Carroll Challenged White Supremacy.”
 Los Angeles Review of Books.
 April 29, 2021.
 How Lewis Carroll Challenged White Supremacy – BLARB (lareviewofbooks.org)

 “Epigenetic Emergence: Reading for Growth in Jane Eyre.”
 Textual Practice 33.7 (2019), 1071-1086.

 “The Made Man and the Minor Novel: Erewhon, ANT, and Empire.”
 Victorian Studies 60.1 (Autumn 2017), 53-73.

 Frances L. Stiefel Teaching Professor, 2018-2020

 Kemper Award for Excellence in Teaching, 2011